jennego/dressage/README.md

 To do

 Before next deployment
-- make radio current/not current/all filters work
+- make radio current/not current/all filters work - done but radio not working (in select box for now)
 - make filter by year work - done!
 - add new arena slide out to page (and toggle) - done!